andrentaz/landfall-bode-hill/README.md

 # landfall-bode-hill
-A simple graph implementation and searches in Python
+A simple data structure implementations in Python